Note: This content was updated on July 15, 2020.

 Here’s a video showing how to use the Teva Generic versions of EpiPen:

 This device is a prefilled syringe requiring a needle to be inserted and the plunger pressed to administer the epinephrine.
-The device was approved by the FDA last year and is available in 0.15mg and 0.3mg dosages.
+The device was approved by the FDA in 2017 and is available in 0.15mg and 0.3mg dosages.
 [Click here for website]

 Here’s a video showing how to use the Symjepi prefilled syringe: